clayne/SSEModdingGuide/README.md

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/mo2%20nexus%20confirmation.png)

 8. After you receive a confirmation that Nexus and MO2 are linked, click **Next**.
-9. A window with all the information you entered (Game choice, Instance location, Nexus account, etc.) will be displayed.
+9. A review of all options you selected (game choice, Instance location, Nexus account, etc.) will be displayed.
 After confirming that the provided information is correct, click **Finish**.

+SSE has been added to MO2.

 ## The Interface